Things Not to Say to a Native Texan

 2. Hey, look- a real cowboy!

 So, I actually had a friend visit from IL.
 I picked him up from DFW and we stopped for gas on the way back from the airport.
-This sheriff in line in front of us. . .let's just say I thought nothing of him until those words came out of my friend's mouth rather loudly.
+This sheriff in line in front of us...
+Let's just say I thought nothing of him until those words came out of my friend's mouth rather loudly.
 It's not a thing up in Illinois, you see, to see a man in cowboy boots and a cowboy hat with a gun holstered around his waist casually going about normal day to day life in the modern world.
+But we discovered how to get a sheriff's attention, along with everybody else in the room.

 3. If you don't give me access to my money, I'm going to retaliate!